 - Entered into an Individual Voluntary Arrangement (IVA)

-- Never borrowed money before
+- Never borrowed money before.

-Can I get a loan with bad credit?
+What types of loans can I get with bad credit?

-If you don’t have any assets as security, such as a house, then one option is an unsecured personal loan.
-With this, you can borrow money at a fixed interest rate and pay it back over an agreed length of time.
+If you don’t have any assets, like a house, to use as security, then one option is an unsecured personal loan.
+This allows you to borrow money at a fixed interest rate and pay it back over an agreed length of time.

 A guarantor loan is when a friend or relative promises to pay back the loan if you can’t.